 We pray for those who are winning the battle against cancer and all those who care for them.

 Gator Bike Ride

-The YMCA Gator Bike Ride is the first Saturday of March.
+The YMCA Gator Bike Ride is in March.
 Faith Presbyterian members have supported the YMCA’s annual fundraiser for years by volunteering to man a rest stop.
 As many as 1000 riders of all ages and skill levels participate in this annual YMCA fund raising event.
 Riders have the option of choosing a 62, 51, 43 or 33 mile route, with the 62 and 43 miles rides crossing the Fred Hartman Bridge and the historic Lynchburg Ferry.
 For many years Faith Presbyterian volunteers have manned our famous “ Presbee” rest stop at the San Jacinto Battleground, distributing snacks and drinks as they wait for the ferry and assist with serving food at the end of the ride.
 This event has proven to be great fun for all as we have a chance to meet and interact with people from near and far.

 Registration and additional information can be found here.